 What Is a Mammogram?

 A mammogram procedure is simply an X-ray image of your breast.
 Mammography uses a low dose X-ray to look for early signs of breast cancer, such as lumps that are too small to be felt either by yourself or your healthcare provider.
 A mammogram can also show changes in your breast tissue which could indicate early stage breast cancer.

-Our radiologists use digital mammography to both locate and diagnose cancer nodules which were undetectable on older systems.
+Our radiologists use digital mammogram imaging to both locate and diagnose cancer nodules which were undetectable on older systems.
 This makes regular mammograms the best way to find breast cancer early on, sometimes as much as three years before it can be felt.

 How to Prepare for a Mammogram Procedure